Dot-seed Plantain, Dwarf Plantain

 - Pistil matures first, lengthening and becoming receptive to pollen, before the stamens mature, lengthening and releasing their pollen

 - Once believed to promote cross-pollination by preventing self-fertilization, dichogamy is now understood to more generally increase the efficiency of sexual functions by preventing mechanical interference (Barrett 2002)

 - Pistil does not interfere with pollen export from the stamens

-- Stamens do not impede contact of pollinator with the stigma (pollen-receiving structure of the female flower)
+- Stamens do not impede contact of pollinator with the stigma (pollen-receiving part of the pistil/female structure)

 - Stigma is not clogged with the plant’s own pollen